Puerto Rico's path to restore power shifts after Whitefish exit

 A person familiar with PREPA’s operations said on Monday Whitefish would complete work on critical lines despite the cancellation of the contract.

-There were several other utilities on the island working to restore power, as well as private contractors that include Southern Co’s PowerSecure unit and Fluor, both of which were hired two weeks ago by the Army Corps.
+There were several other utilities on the island working to restore power, as well as private contractors that include Southern Co’s (SO.N) PowerSecure unit and Fluor, both of which were hired two weeks ago by the Army Corps.

 An Army Corps spokesman said the Corps is not currently planning on hiring those reporting to Whitefish, but the other subcontractors might.